RobertWHurst/LucidJS/readme.md

 -------------------------------------

 LucidJS is a small library that allows you to make your own event emitters with ease.
-Its fully featured and works with AMD module loaders.
+Its fully featured and works with a plain old script tag, AMD module loaders, and nodeJS.

 Lucid is simple and easy to use.
 Its also remarkably useful and carries an 'ace' called pipe.